 Please be on the lookout for the Chinese mitten crab.
 The Chinese mitten crab, a non-native species from East Asia, is a costly and environmentally damaging invader in Europe and San Francisco Bay.
 One was caught in June 2007 in the Hudson River (Tappan Zee region 27 miles upstream from the mouth).
 This is among the first caught in the eastern United States coastal waters.
 A few others have been caught in the Chesapeake Bay and Delaware Bay and the Hudson.
 If you see or catch one of these crabs, please click here for instructions and contact information for reporting it.

 Please visit the Department of Health's website for a blue crab cooking and eating guide (PDF; 1.20 MB, link leaves DEC's website) and a blue crab consumption advisory (link leaves DEC's website) from the Hudson and other waters of New York.

 Looking for More Information?

-The Hudson River Blue Crab Guide (PDF, 383 KB) provides natural history and fishing information for these delicious, but feisty animals.
+The Hudson River Blue Crab Guide (PDF, 383 KB) provides additional information on the natural history of blue crabs and fishing information.